rp42dev/ed-tattoo/README.md

     - The navbar is responsive and collapses into a hamburger menu on smaller screens.
     - The navbar is fixed to the top of the page so that it is always visible to the user.
 * Home Page
+    - Section 1
-    - The home page contains a large image of Ed's work.
+        - This section contains a hero image and a short description of Ed and his work.
+        - The hero image is responsive and scales to fit the screen.
+It is also fixed to the top of the page so that it is always visible to the user.
+    - Section 2
-    - The home page contains a brief description of Ed's work.
+        - This section contains a short description of Ed and his work.
+    - Section 3
+        - This section contains Some pictures of Ed's work.
+    - Section 4
+        - This section contains a Contact form.
+This form allows users to contact Ed to make an appointment.

 * About Page
     - The about page contains a brief description of Ed's work.
+    - The about page contains a Description of Ed's workshop and the equipment he uses.
-    - The about page contains a link to Ed's social media accounts.
+    - The about page contains a link to Ed's social media accounts and a link to his instagram account.
 * Gallery Page
     - The gallery page contains a list of all of Ed's work.
+Each piece of work is displayed as a card.
     - The gallery page contains a link to the details page for each piece of work.
 * Gallery Detail Page
     - The gallery detail page contains a larger image of the piece of work.